ualberta-mueller-group/MCGS/docs/development-notes.md

         each entry
 - `size_t entry_bools`
-    - Quantity of extra `bool`s to associate with each entry, stored outside of the `Entry` as a tightly packed bit vector, and accessed through the `ttable<Entry>::iterator` type
+    - Quantity of extra `bool`s to associate with each entry, stored outside of the `Entry` in a tightly packed bit vector, and accessed through the `ttable<Entry>::iterator` type

 `ttable<Entry>` methods: